Seyud/Mediatek_Mali_GPU_Governor/docs/en/README.md

 ## WebUI Interface 🖥️

-This module provides a KernelSU-based WebUI interface for users to intuitively manage and monitor the GPU governor.
-The WebUI uses Miuix style design, supporting dark/light modes and multiple languages.
+This module provides a modern WebUI interface based on KernelSU API, using Miuix style design to provide users with an intuitive GPU governor management and monitoring experience.

 ### Access Methods